ewellchen/ResTT/README.md

-# Residual Tensor Train: a Flexible and Efficient Approach for Learning Multiple Multilinear Correlations
+# Residual Tensor Train: A Quantum-inspired Approach for Learning Multiple Multilinear Correlations

 This repository contains PyTorch implementation for ResTT.